 Frequently asked questions about children's foods

-The Swedish National Food Agency Livsmedelsverket published on 23.1.2013 the results of a study regarding the levels of certain heavy metals and minerals in foods intended for children.
-The foodstuffs covered by the study included infant formulae and follow-on formulae, porridges, gruels as well as rice, oat and soy drinks, and foodstuffs intended for children with medical problems.
-The levels of heavy metals did not exceed the set maximum amounts.
-A versatile diet is the best way to avoid the adverse effects of any substances contained in foodstuffs.
+The Swedish National Food Agency Livsmedelsverket published on 23 January 2014 the results of a study on the levels of heavy metals and minerals in foods for children.
+The products analysed in the study included infant formulae, follow on formulae, porridges, gruels and rice, oat and soy drinks as well as foods for children with medical problems.
+The heavy metal levels did not exceed the maximum permissible levels.
+A balanced diet is the best way to avoid the adverse effects of any substances contained in foods.

 1. Why do products contain heavy metals?

 Arsenic and cadmium are inherent in the soil and can move from the soil into plants.
 Fertilisers can also contain cadmium, which may be transferred into the crop plants.
 Lead is found naturally in air, soil and water, but also as an environmental toxin.
 This means that the raw materials of foods often contain heavy metals.
 Regulatory maximum amounts have been set for the heavy metal levels of foods in order to guarantee that the dietary exposure does not exceed a safe level.